yannbelief/readme-editing-area/README.md

 Matching prefix or suffix while exporting to domain object
 ---
-If a form contains many domain objects that distinct themself by adding prefix and suffix, the FormHelper can also help you sperate them into different objects.
+If a form contains many domain objects that distinguish themself by adding prefix and suffix, the FormHelper can also help you sperate them into different objects.

-Consider the following example which
+Consider the following example:

 ```html
 <form>